Tysseract/SBCC-CS105-EX03-AlignedNumbers/README.md

 ### Getting Started

-Like our last exercise, we are going to start by creating **Main.java**.
-Using the techniques shown on the web page titled [How to Start Every Project in this Class](https://github.com/sbcc-cs105-spring2016/HowToStartEveryProject) create a source file called **Main.java**.
+Like our last exercise, we are going to start by creating **AlignedNumbers.java**.
+Using the techniques shown on the web page titled [How to Start Every Project in this Class](http://crowd.cs.sbcc.edu:7990/projects/CS105F2016/repos/allan.knight/browse/HowToStartEveryProject.md) create a source file called **AlignedNumbers.java**.

 ```java
 /**